Conversational Programming System

-Conversational Programming System or CPS was an early Time-sharing system offered by IBM which ran on System/360 mainframes circa 1967 through 1972 in a partition of OS/360 Release 17 MFT II or MVT or above.
-CPS was implemented as an interpreter, and users could select either a rudimentary form of BASIC or a reasonably complete version of PL/I. A third option provided remote job entry (RJE) features allowing users to submit JCL job streams for batch processing.
-A fourth option was called control mode.
+Conversational Programming System or CPS is an early Time-sharing system offered by IBM which runs on System/360 mainframes circa 1967 through 1972 in a partition of OS/360 Release 17 MFT II or MVT or above.
+CPS is implemented as an interpreter, and users can select either a rudimentary form of BASIC or a reasonably complete version of PL/I. A third option provides remote job entry (RJE) features allowing users to submit JCL job streams for batch processing.
+A fourth option is called control mode.
 Normally, only the system operator would be permitted to use control mode.
-The available features in control mode included:
+The available features in control mode include: